 Baggage/Luggage Claim Check

 A bag tag or passenger stub that is handed to the passenger to identify and trace a specific bag that has gone astray and was not delivered at the destination.
+Click here to see a sample of this document.

 Business License or Business Card